MartinWie/DoNotSuspend/README.md

 ## TODOs:
-- rewrite extension in V3
-- address bug with no entries
 - Add good styling (popup.css)
     - Create better boxing around entries
     - Move the remove button to the right side